 C++ set emplace

-The constructor of the element is called by giving the arguments args passed to this function.
+The constructor of the element is invoked by providing the arguments args that are passed to this function.

 Syntax